 Spring survey compartments include some private lands surrounding the park (compartment 5) and thus these counts also provide limited information on deer population size in adjacent communities.
-Spring compartment counts indicated that on private lands within compartment 5, deer population size increased from 8 to 42 deer per square mile between 2001 and 2008 (average density of 29 deer per square mile).
+Spring compartment counts indicated that on private lands within compartment 5, deer population size increased from 8 to 35 deer per square mile between 2001 and 2009 (average density of 28 deer per square mile).

 The deer population density in and around the park has varied and will continue to vary over time depending on factors such as winter temperatures, snow depth and duration, disease, habitat conditions, deer movements, and acorn production.
 Changes in vegetation and vegetation management (e.g., mowing) may also influence the sighting index figure, resulting in wide variations in estimated population size.
-However, based on ongoing population surveys, the deer population has increased, and in the absence of any population management measures, this trend is expected to continue over time, with some fluctuation due to weather and other factors.
+While this is a standard method for estimating population size (Conroy and Nichols 1996), it may become less accurate over time as park vegetation changes and deer potentially become more or less visible.
+This index is still considered to be relatively accurate for the purposes of estimating deer population size at the park.
+Since development of the sighting index in 1997-99, the amount and distribution of existing land cover types in the park has not changed (e.g., forest, field, developed land).